hamishcoleman/thinkpad-ec/README.md

 large a difference between the BIOS and EC versions then the flash process will not complete.

+A little more detail about the BIOS versions:
+It is not so much a question about upgrading to a recent BIOS version, but more of ensuring you are using a compatible EC firmware version.
+For safety, ensure that the EC version you are running is the same as the EC version used by the patched image you build.
+The version used to build the patch is shown at the end of the build process and during the pre-flash warning message.

 1. Ensure you have installed the prerequisite packages On debian, this can be done with: